thavlik/vpn-operator/README.md

   name: my-vpn
   namespace: default
 spec:
+  # Corresponds to the above Secret's metadata.name
+  secret: my-vpn-credentials

   # In this example, the contractual terms with NordVPN allows up to
   # six devices to be active simultaneously, and we want to reserve
   # a single slot for our local machine.
 This limit is a requirement.